Azerbaijan–Kyrgyzstan relations: Diplomatic relations

-The first meeting of independent Azerbaijan and Kyrgyzstan presidents occurred in first Commonwealth of Independent States (CIS) Head of state council in 1993.
+The first meeting of independent Azerbaijan and Kyrgyzstan presidents occurred in the first Commonwealth of Independent States (CIS) Heads of state council in 1993.

 On November 11, 1996, foreign ministers of Azerbaijan and Kyrgyzstan signed a cooperation protocol.

 The first visit of Kyrgyzstan president to Azerbaijan occurred in 1997 where 14 agreements were signed, where the most notable were Friendship Agreement between republics and cooperation of Justice Ministries from both sides.
 Moreover, the working group which specializes in interparliamentary relations was created.

 In addition, president of Kyrgyzstan Askar Akayev visited the conference in Baku where the restoration of the Silk Road as part of TRACECA was being actively discussed.
 Furthermore, a multilateral European-Caucasus-Asia corridor cooperation agreement was signed.

 In 2004, bilateral military sphere cooperation pact was signed between Ministries of Defense.

 On October 3, 2009, Kyrgyzstan President Kurmanbek Bakiyev visited Nakhchivan for a summit of heads of Turkic speaking countries.
 At this meeting, the Turkic Council was founded.

 On March 30–31, 2012, President of Kyrgyzstan paid a working visit to Azerbaijan.